-Everything about Chateau Leoville Las Cases St. Julien, Bordeaux wine, Second Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Leoville Las Cases St. Julien, Bordeaux wine, Second Growth, producer with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Leoville Las Cases History, Overview

 Chateau Leoville Las Cases has one of the longest histories in the Medoc.
 Much of that heritage is shared with what later became Leoville Poyferre.
 This famed Bordeaux wine estate, Leoville Las Cases was the property of a myriad of noble families.
 These owners were some of the most notable and wealthiest inhabitants in France.
 The final royal family to own the property is where the chateau draws its name from, the Las Cases family.

 But the history of what we know of as Chateau Leoville Las Cases does not begin there.
 We need to go back to 1638 when Jean de Moytie, a member of the Bordeaux Parliament owned a Bordeaux vineyard.
 Moytie called it “Mont-Moytie.
 Mont-Moytie was one of the first chateaux in the Medoc to produce wine along with Chateau Margaux and La Tour de Saint-Lambert, which we know of today as Chateau Latour.
 The domaine remained in the same family for almost 100 years.
 Through marriage, the estate ended up as part of the de Gascq family.
 Alexandre de Gascq renamed Mont-Moytie as Leoville, or Lionville.